 There are a number of situations where Mercer may deny an individual access to personal information.
-These can include circumstances where it would have an unreasonable impact on the privacy of other individuals, the information relates to existing or anticipated legal proceedings, we have reason to suspect that unlawful activity or misconduct of a serious nature is being or may be engaged in, or where the law requires or authorises such access to be denied.
+These can include circumstances where it would have an unreasonable impact on the privacy of other individuals, the information relates to existing or anticipated legal proceedings, we have reason to suspect that unlawful activity or misconduct of a serious nature is being or may be engaged in, where Mercer’s Privacy Officer reasonably considers the request to be frivolous or vexatious or where the law requires or authorises such access to be denied.
 Mercer’s Privacy Officer will advise you if any of these or other circumstances apply.

 Mercer outsources some of its activities and may disclose personal information to our related bodies corporate and third party suppliers and service providers located overseas for some of the purposes listed above.

 This includes Mercer’s ultimate shareholder, Marsh & McLennan Companies, a public company listed on the New York, London and Chicago Stock Exchanges.
 We take reasonable steps to ensure that the overseas recipients of your information do not breach the privacy obligations relating to your personal information.
 At the end of this policy is a list of countries where we may disclose your personal information in the course of providing products or services to you.